- What is pre-foreclosure?

 Yes, to bid on tax foreclosures you have two choices for registration.
 You can visit the Harris County Tax office online at: http://www.hctax.net/Property/TaxSales/TaxSales

 Or you can register the morning of the foreclosure auction.
-In Harris County, registration is conducted outside under the white tent.
+In Harris County, registration is conducted in the lobby of the Bayou City Event Center.

-As for mortgage foreclosures, there is no registration required.
+As for most mortgage foreclosures, there is no registration required.

 - What if the first Tuesday falls on a holiday (such as July 4th or January 1st)?